xyloman/tanzu-application-platform-local-setup/README.md

 configmap/local-registry-hosting created
 ```

 This will create a kind cluster with a local registry with name `registry.local`.
 This setup will allow Tanzu Application Platform running on kind to build images with Tanzu Build Service and publish them to `registry.local`.
-Deployments running on the cluster will alow be able to resolve the built images.
+Deployments running on the cluster will now be able to resolve the built images.

 ### Registry Host for local development